-Estimate your take-home pay in California for 2026.
-The state levies income tax with a top rate of 13.3% (1% to 13.3% across 10 brackets).
+Estimate your take-home pay in California.
+The state levies a graduated income tax that tops out at 13.3% (1% to 13.3% across 10 brackets).
 This means a portion of every paycheck goes toward state income tax in addition to federal withholding, Social Security, and Medicare.

 California Tax Snapshot